mzelling/repliclust/docs/source/index.rst

 Synthetic Data for Cluster Analysis
 ===================================

-**repliclust** (pronounced *repli-clust*, from *repli*cate and *clust*er) is a Python package for generating synthetic data sets with clusters.
+**repliclust** (pronounced *repli-clust*, from *repli*\ cate and *clust*\ er) is a Python package for generating synthetic data sets with clusters.
-It is based on *data set archetypes*, high-level descriptions of the desired data sets.
+It is based on *data set archetypes*, high-level descriptions of whole classes of desired data sets.
 Our framework allows you to generate similar but distinct data sets, making benchmarks more informative and reproducible.

 .. image:: frontpage_figure.svg